Buckinghamshire electric scooter trial

-Buckinghamshire Council are implementing an Electric Scooter rental trail to help support a ‘green’ alternative to local travel that is convenient, clean and affordable and helps to mitigate reduced public transport capacity and allow for social distancing as a result of the Covid-19 Pandemic.
-E-scooters can reduce reliance on car trips, reduce congestion and improve Air Quality.
+Buckinghamshire Council have implemented an electric scooter rental trial to help support a ‘green’ alternative to local travel that is convenient, clean and affordable and helps to mitigate reduced public transport capacity and allow for social distancing as a result of the Covid-19 pandemic.
+E-scooters can reduce reliance on car trips, reduce congestion and improve air quality.

 The Department for Transport (DfT) expanded trials of rental e-scooters and legislation was introduced to allow e-scooters to use highways and cycle routes.
 Only e-scooters in an approved trial are legal.
 Privately owned scooters will still be illegal on public networks.

-- To inform decision making as to the potential to legalise e-scooter use in future
+- inform decision making as to the potential to legalise e-scooter use in future

-- Acceptability to other road users and the community and the public response to the trials
+- increase acceptability to other road users and the community

 Anyone wanting to hire an e-scooter must: